graciellehigino/ms_stop_stacking_sdms/manuscript.md

-Recently, @MacDonald2020RevLin demonstrated how we can estimate the number of possible links in a network based on the number of species it has, which take us closer to predict networks themselves since we have much more information about species than we have of interactions [@MacDonald2020RevLin].
+Recently, @MacDonald2020RevLin demonstrated how we can estimate the number of possible links in a network based on the number of species it has, which take us closer to predict networks themselves since we have much more information about species than we have on interactions [@MacDonald2020RevLin].
 Knowing the number of possible links given the species richness in a given location allow us to calculate the probability distribution for each network property, which can be further connected to what we know about the relationship between networks'